-ETIAS Online Authorization will be a requirement to enter the following Countries in the Schengen Area:
+ETIAS Online Authorisation will be a requirement to enter the following Countries in the Schengen Area:

-The European Border and Coast Guard is in charge of the ETIAS in cooperation with Europol and other Member State authorities.
-Having an ETIAS does not guarantee its holder entry to the EU as the decision to grant or refuse entry is made by the national border guards through an in-person screening process at port of entry.
-However, ETIAS is an automated system which will conduct prior checks in order to determine whether to issue or deny a request to the EU.
+The European Border and Coast Guard is in charge of the ETIAS visa in cooperation with Europol and other Member State authorities.
+Holding an ETIAS does not guarantee its holder entry to the EU as the decision to grant or refuse entry is made by the national border guards through an in-person screening process at the port of entry.
+However, the ETIAS application is an automated system which will conduct prior checks in order to determine whether to issue or deny a request to the EU.
 This pre-verification process will facilitate and speed up border checks.

-Process automatically using the information on the application to cross-check against various EU information systems (such as SIS, VIS, Europol, Interpol, Eurodac, and so forth) and also against an ETIAS watchlist.
-It will determine whether an authorization to enter the EU can be granted or refused.
+- Process automatically using the information on the application to cross-check against various EU information systems (such as SIS, VIS, Europol, Interpol, Eurodac, and so forth) and also against an ETIAS watchlist.
+It will determine whether the authorisation to enter Europe can be granted or refused.

-Issue or refuse the authorization.
-If approved, the applicant will receive the authorization directly by email.
+- Issue or refuse the authorisation.
+If approved, the applicant will receive the ETIAS authorisation directly by email.
 In case of denial, an email with reasons for refusal will be sent.

 It is strongly recommended that you start to apply for an ETIAS at least 72 hours (3 days) prior to your departure.
-Although the authorization is linked to your passport, it is advisable to bring your ETIAS authorization email printout to the airport to prevent being denied boarding.
-The validity of the ETIAS is strictly related to that of the passport used to complete the application.
-The ETIAS authorization can be revoked and annulled if the conditions for issuing it no longer apply.
-Therefore, it is recommended to check the status of your ETIAS few days before your departure date.
+Although the authorisation is linked to your passport, it is advisable to bring your ETIAS authorisation email printout to the airport to prevent being denied boarding.
+The validity of the ETIAS visa application is strictly related to that of the passport used to complete the application.
+The ETIAS authorisation can be revoked and annulled if the conditions for issuing it no longer apply.
+Therefore, it is recommended to check the status of your ETIAS application a few days before your departure date.

 Documentation Requirements and Applicable Fees